 Plan to give yourself enough time to find your perfect downsized property.
 It’s likely that you have equity in your home so you’ve got time to shop carefully.
 What you want may not be available right away so don’t jump the gun on selling your home until you’ve found your perfect space.

 Just because you’ve downsized, doesn’t mean you can’t continue to build your wealth.
 Reinvesting some of the profits from the sale of your house is a great way to keep your money working for you.
 Why not invest in a pre-construction property for your kids while they’re at university?
-This way, you can put a small amount down over the 3 to 4 year build time.
-By the time your kids are out of school, the property will be ready for occupancy and it will also have increased in value, typically at a rate of 5% per year.
-I’m a firm believer in not putting 100% down on a property because you can redistribute your money into several properties this way, better leveraging your funds.
-For a comprehensive understanding on investing in real estate, read our Pre-Construction Investment Guide.
+This way, you can put a small amount down over the three to four year build time.
+By the time your kids are out of school, the property will be ready for occupancy and it will also have increased in value, typically at a rate of 5% per year (though Toronto’s condo market has been outpacing that for the last several years).

 You’ve finally settled in to your new digs, and can’t believe how much free time you have now that you’re living the maintenance-free lifestyle.
 Living in the city is growing on you fast.
-With so many new experiences at your disposal you can explore, participate and volunteer in the community.
+With so many new experiences at your disposal for you to explore, participate and volunteer in the community.
 You’ve probably noticed a huge reduction on the amount of money you spend on gas because you can opt to walk instead of drive.
 Similarly, you’re saving big time on your overall utilities because guess what?
 Your smaller space doesn’t require the same amount of electricity and heating.
 Time and money, you’ve got it all.